jaytimm/html-content-classifier/README.md

     ## There has been no immediate claim of responsibility for the attack.
 Police say the investigation with the anti-terror unit is ongoing.
     ## Authorities were looking into which networks the bombers came from and if the attack was linked to recent arrests of suspected militants, Reuters news agency reported Yuwono as saying.
     ## Read More
-    ## Indonesian president Joko Widodo strongly condemned the attack in a video broadcast, describing the attack as as an "act of terrorism," Reuters reported.
+    ## Indonesian president Joko Widodo strongly condemned the attack in a video broadcast, describing the attack as as an "act of terrorism."
-    ## He urged people to remain calm and said the government would ensure that everybody can worship freely, "without fear."
-    ## Search
+    ## "I ask the public to remain calm in carrying out their worship" Widodo said adding, "Terrorism is a crime against humanity and has nothing to do with any religion.
+    ## "For the victims who were injured, we pray for immediate healing" Widodo said, adding that a "thorough investigation" has been ordered into the incident.
+    ## Akanksha Sharma contributed reporting.

-## Manual annotation: `is_junk`
+## Manual annotation

 ``` r
 setwd(local_dir)